winitzki/scall/tutorial/programming_dhall.md

 ### Guaranteed termination

-The Dhall interpreter guarantees that any well-typed Dhall program will be evaluated in finite time to a unique, correct "normal form" expression.
+The Dhall interpreter guarantees that any well-typed Dhall program will be evaluated in finite time to a unique **normal form** expression.

 Evaluation of a well-typed Dhall program will never create infinite loops or throw exceptions due to missing or invalid values or wrong types at run time, as it often happens in other programming languages.
+It is guaranteed that the correct normal form will be computed (although the computation may take a long time).

 Invalid Dhall programs will be rejected at the type-checking phase.
 Any Dhall program that passes type-checking will be guaranteed to evaluate to a canonical (unique) normal form within finite time.